apigee/devrel/tools/apigee-x-trial-provision/README.md

 The curl command above uses `--resolve` for ip address resolution and `--cacert` for trusting the certificate.

-To be able to execute requests transparantly at your development machine, you need:
+To be able to execute requests transparently at your development machine, you need:

 1. Add the `RUNTIME_TLS_CERT` certificate your machine truststore;